node-class-may-2023/ComIT_Node/javascript.md

 ## Functions
 * In JavaScript **function** is a value
 * We use functions to group functionality
-* Using functions allows us to avoid repeting code
+* Using functions allows us to avoid repeating code
 * Use the **function** reserved word to define a function
 * We need to define the function before executing it
 * Use the function name and () to call the given function